Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 At the very least, you need to stay aware of your surroundings.

-When you're solo, you're in charge of your own hiking safety:
+When you're hiking solo, you're in charge of your own hiking safety:

 In essence, you're making continuous decisions which impact your hiking safety, top to bottom, day and night.